james-sciortino/ise-teams-bot/ise-readme.md

 #### Function
 * View an endpoint's active session information by querying its MAC address.
 #### Purpose
-* Target an endpoint to obtain to obtain its RADIUS information, including IP Address, NAD, Location, UserName, etc.
+* Target an endpoint to obtain to obtain its RADIUS information, including IP Address, NAD, Location, UserName, and more.
 #### Headers
 * Content-Type: application/xml
 * Accept: application/xml